 These candidates aren't rejected visibly.
 They're never reviewed, never discussed, never consciously declined.
 From the recruiter's perspective, they simply don't exist.

-The One-Way Door: Once buried below ranking thresholds, candidates rarely resurface.
+Once buried below ranking thresholds, candidates rarely resurface.
 Filters are applied, shortlists are generated, and decisions move forward based on what's visible — not what's missing.
+The system executes with confidence on data that may be significantly incomplete.

-- Lower quality of hire: You're choosing from survivors of the parsing process, not the best candidates
+- Lower quality of hire: You're choosing from survivors of the parsing process, not from the best available candidates.
+The selection pool is already filtered by format compliance, not by fit.

-- Talent lost to competitors: Strong candidates who disappear from your system often get hired by companies with better screening
+- Talent lost to competitors: Strong candidates who disappear from your system don't disappear from the market.
+They get hired by teams with better screening.
+The Greenhouse 2025 AI in Hiring Report highlights that candidate trust in hiring processes is directly tied to the quality of the screening experience (Greenhouse, 2025).

 Traditional Parsing Sees: